drpengsong/FGDA/README.md

 # An Adversarial Domain Adaptation Network for Cross-Domain Fine-Grained Recognition

-For NeurIPS 2019 < An Adversarial Domain Adaptation Network for Cross-Domain Fine-Grained Recognition>, submission 2217.
+For WACV 2020 < An Adversarial Domain Adaptation Network for Cross-Domain Fine-Grained Recognition>, submission 564.

 We add extra details of our paper in this repository containing the following aspects:
 + Experiments details and source codes,